jamsnxs/hyprpuccin/README.md

 This rice is designed to be simple yet stylish, featuring a custom script that switches the color scheme between Catppuccin Frappe and Latte for programs that don't support it natively.
 The rest of the system, controlled via `gsettings set org.gnome.desktop.interface color-scheme`, switches automatically between dark and light modes.

-The script currently handles this programs:
+The script currently handles the following programs:

 - Alacritty
 - Tmux